 1. Introduction

-The operation and maintenance of a PV power plant results of extreme importance to guarantee its optimal performance.
+The operation and maintenance of a photovoltaic (PV) power plant results of extreme importance to guarantee its optimal performance.
 In fact, monitoring is not just a regular recording of data but involves a more detailed analysis in order to prevent possible malfunctions witch its associated power and economic losses.
-However, most photovoltaic power plants just record few operative data in order to check a proper operation, but it is not usual that maintainers carry out a detailed analysis.
+However, most photovoltaic power plants just record few operative data in order to check a proper operation, but it is not usual that maintenance service carry out a detailed analysis.
 Effective maintenance involves at least semiautomatic analysis and alerts.
 In this way, the maintenance operator is allowed to make immediate decisions and solve safety problems and minimize power losses [1].

-The main objective of this study is to design a tool that allows the maintainers to carry out an effective supervision of the power plant and, what is more important, to monitor the evolution of the modules behavior by an easy and feasible way.
+The main objective of this study is to design a tool that allows the maintenance service to carry out an effective supervision of the power plant and, what is more important, to monitor the evolution of the modules behavior by an easy and feasible way.
 In fact, automated monitoring of photovoltaic plants is becoming necessary to evaluate the aging of the panels and the early detection of operating failures.
-Thus, significantly much more effective management plans, preventive maintenance policies and early replacement of poor performance components can be done with successful results.
+Thus, significantly much more effective management plans, preventive maintenance policies and early replacement of poor performance components can be carried out with successful results.

 Accurate measurement, control and evaluation systems are fundamental for the main participant agents in the photovoltaic industry.
-For device manufacturers, the performance evaluations of their products are a reference of their quality manufacturing processes.
-On the other hand, researchers and R&D divisions from companies can take advantage of them and use that information to identify future needs in the industry and test real working conditions.
+For device manufacturers, the evaluations of the performance of their products is a reference of their quality manufacturing processes.
+On the other hand, researchers from companies can take advantage of them and use that information to identify future needs in the industry and test real working conditions.
 For PV plants promoters and owners, realistic performance data results essential for investment decision making.

-In the related bibliography, it can be found several strategies based on physical modelling and polynomial regression between DC power estimations and real AC power production.
+The related literatureshows several strategies based on physical modelling and polynomial regression between DC power estimations and real AC power production.
 Subsequently, these results are applied to the detection of real and/or potential failures on the PV field [2].
 However, this sort of techniques is found to be limited in the sense they do not detect the existing anomaly (e.g. module failure, power production losses, safety dangers, etc.) until it occurs and consequences cannot be avoided.
-Furthermore, they do not result adequate to implement effective preventive maintenance strategies or carry out an economic and effective components replacement schedule.
+Furthermore, this techniques are not adequate to implement effective preventive maintenance strategies or carry out an economic and effective components replacement schedule.

 Other monitoring approaches are based on performance indicators calculated through electro-thermal modelling techniques of the PV plant [3].
-As these indicators are calculated on a daily basis, they also do not result effective for our purposes.
+As these indicators are calculated on a daily basis, thus they are also not effective for our purposes.

-On the other hand, the latest data acquisition systems that have been integrated on the supervision and monitoring devices for photovoltaic plants are based on wireless technology such as “Zigbee”.
+On the other hand, the latest data acquisition systems that have been integrated on the supervision and monitoring devices for photovoltaic plants are based on wireless technology such as Zigbee, according to IEEE 802.15.4, based specification for personal area networks.
 Parameters such as temperature, irradiation, DC power input in the inverter and AC power output to the grid can be easily obtained.
-Furthermore, these acquired data can be uploaded to the cloud almost in real time and send notification alerts to the power plant owners and maintainers [4].
-However, these systems still do not integrate georeferences that may help to improve the application of a preventive maintenance strategy.
+Furthermore, the acquired data can be uploaded to the cloud almost in real time and send notification alerts to the power plant owners and maintenance service [4].
+However, these systems still do not integrate georreferences tools that may help to improve the application of a preventive maintenance strategy.